vane44/giraffeMaker/readme.md

  };
 ```

-This is the say function, a helper for the giraffes dialogue.
-Rather than litter the code with console.logs, we map all possible strings to an option key.
+This is the `say` function, a helper for the giraffe's dialogue.
+Rather than litter the code with `console.log`s, we map all possible strings to an option key.
 The function returns the string which is mapped to the option passed at calltime.

 ### eat();